turbot/steampipe-plugin-cloudflare/docs/tables/cloudflare_firewall_rule.md

 # Table: cloudflare_firewall_rule

-Query information about firewall rules.
-It uses filter expressions for more control over how traffic is matched to the rule.
+Firewall rules use filter expressions to control what traffic is allowed.
 A filter expression permits selecting traffic by multiple criteria allowing greater freedom in rule creation.

 ## Examples